lukeswitz/acarsdec/README.md

 #### macOS Build
 On macOS, ALSA support should be disabled and library paths may need fixing:

 - Option 1.
-Use the acarsdec macOS tool installer [script](https://github.com/lukeswitz/acarsdec/blob/master/install-macOS-acarstools.sh) in this repo
+Use the macOS installer [script](https://github.com/lukeswitz/acarsdec/blob/master/install-macOS-acarstools.sh) in this repo to install acarsdec and its dependencies.

 - Option 2.
-Follow the below instructions
+Follow the below instructions to build from source

 ```
 # Install dependencies via Homebrew